-Jonathan Holloway has written and directed in theatre and broadcasting for over 40 years.
-He managed an Edinburgh Fringe venue and performed in, directed, lit and wrote shows for 24 Edinburgh Festivals where he won three consecutive Scotsman Edinburgh Fringe First Awards.
-He is a Fellow of the Royal Society of Arts (FRSA); won for the BBC a First Prize at the Prix Italia; is an Honorary Fellow of St Mary’s University College; won a Charrington London Fringe Award, The Stage’s Edinburgh Fringe Award, the Shakespeare Prize at The World Festival of Theatre in Chile and a UK DCMS Business in the Arts Award.
-He was Associate Artist at Kingston University and Associate Artist at Central School of Speech and Drama’s Centre for Excellence in Theatre Training.
-He served for three years on the Board of the Edinburgh Fringe and also for three years on the Participant’s Council.
-He was a member of the Advisory panel of the National Campaign for the Arts.
-“99.9% pure theatrical magic” – Time Out Magazine “Jonathan Holloway: pure art extract” – Sunday Times.
-The Press on Jess Edward’s 2013 Edinburgh Festival production of Jonathan’s reivention of ‘Jekyll ad Hyde’: ★★★★ ‘Creepily melodramatic and beautifully realised’ – The Times: ★★★★★ ‘Bound to win awards… It comes highly recommended’ – British Theatre Guide: ★★★★ ‘a gripping, radical retelling of a classic story’ – Three Weeks: ★★★★ ‘every moment [is] accentuated to great ambient effect… Holloway reveals an acute intelligence’ – Broadway Baby: ★★★★★ ‘Undeniably brilliant.’ – Views from the Gods: ★★★★ ‘…sordid, sexy, intelligent…masterful stuff.’ – Everything Theatre.
+Jonathan has performed in, directed, lit and written shows for 24 Edinburgh Festivals and he managed a Scottish venue for five years.
+He is a Fellow of the Royal Society of Arts (FRSA); won a First Prize at the Prix Italia for the BBC; is an Honorary Fellow of St Mary’s University for whom his production of No Pasaran won the ensemble prize at the National Student Drama Festival 46 years ago.
+He was Artist in Residence at Kingston University for whom he directed his own versions of Mallory’s Mort d’Arthur and Wazzeck in the Studio at The Rose Theatre, and at Central School of Speech and Drama’s Centre for Excellence in Theatre Training, where he experimented with immersive open-air styles for productions at the Latitude and Edinburgh Festivals, and Westival in Taunton.
+He served on the Board of the Edinburgh Fringe and on the Advisory Panel of the National Campaign for the Arts.
+Here are some comments re Jess Edward’s 2013 Edinburgh and Southwark Playhouse production of his ‘Jekyll and Hyde‘: ★★★★ ‘Creepily melodramatic and beautifully realised’ – The Times. ★★★★★ ‘Bound to win awards… highly recommended’ – British Theatre Guide. ★★★★ ‘a gripping, radical retelling of a classic’ – Three Weeks‘. ★★★★ ‘Holloway reveals an acute intelligence’ – Broadway Baby. ★★★★★ ‘Undeniably brilliant.’ – Views from the Gods. ★★★★ ‘…sordid, sexy, intelligent…’ – Everything Theatre.

 Jonathan is represented by Rachel Daniels at Berlin Associates, London, England.